How to make extra money as a social worker

 5. Become a life coach.

 Life coaches help people navigate personal and career challenges.
 They also guide people toward their goals.
 There are several types of life coaching; you could be a personal, spiritual, or financial life coach.

 Are you someone who constantly receives compliments for your cooking?
 Turn your passion into a source of income and a thoughtful way to help people.
 A nice healthy meal can go a long way for those too busy to prepare their own food.
 And so does a cake or special dish when marking important occasions.

 7. Do research work.

-8. Take care of people’s pets.
+8. Take care of other people’s pets.

 9. Work part-time in customer service.

 Here’s another side hustle fit for social workers.
-Customer service agents have a variety of responsibilities; they help customers with their questions or product complaints.
+Customer service staff have a variety of responsibilities; they help customers with their questions or product complaints.
 You could definitely use your excellent people skills as a social worker in this job!

 10. Rent out equipment – or even your home.

 Have items or a spare room you don’t know what to do with?
 Whether it’s old baby equipment, cooking tools, or a spare room, you can earn extra cash from rentals.
 You’ll be helping people who might not have the budget to buy brand-new equipment or tourists looking for affordable accommodations.

 Browse our Tasks page to find all sorts of side hustle opportunities.
 Having control over your work schedule is essential, given the challenges of a social work career.

 By finding flexible work and one-off jobs, you can earn extra money whenever and however you want.
 The best part is that you can explore new skills or maximize your current skill set.
 Sign up on Airtasker now!